AdobeDocs/workfront.en/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/update-work.md

 You&nbsp;can add updates to an object from the following areas of Workfront:

 * From a Workfront object, in the Updates  section
 * From the Home area (for tasks and issues)
+* From the Summary panel in a list of objects (for tasks and issues)
 * From the timesheet (for tasks and issues)

 ## Access requirements